Tapeworms can cause infection in people who drink contaminated water or eat undercooked meat from infected animals. This

 If you have hydatid disease, the tapeworm parasites have formed cysts in your liver, lungs or other organs, or bones.

-Your doctor will ask for a stool sample and perhaps a blood test to confirm that you have tapeworms and what kind.
+Your doctor will ask for a stool sample and perhaps a blood test to confirm that you have tapeworms and what kind of tapeworm you have.
 You’ll probably be prescribed medicine to kill the tapeworms.
-If you have complications you may need other tests, medicine and perhaps surgery to remove the cysts.
+If you have complications, you may need other tests, medicine and perhaps surgery to remove the cysts.

 You can reduce your risk of tapeworm infection by: